byjg/activemq-easy-config/README.md

         - node1
 ```

-The first definition topic in the yaml we will define the broker and the your respective connection.
+The first topic in the yaml will define the broker and your respective connection.
 If you intend to use docker, the address can be the broker name.

 You can see a lot of examples of network of brokers in the directory `templates`.
 In the same directory